gillian-guide/gillian-guide.github.io/docs/en/preparation.md

 === "NVIDIA"
     - Go to the [official website](https://www.nvidia.com/en-us/software/nvidia-app/).
-    - Press `Download Beta` and open the downloaded executable.
+    - Press `Download Now` and open the downloaded executable.
+    - In the app, go to the `Drivers` tab.
+    - Press `Download` in top right, then `Install`.
     - Follow the in-app instructions to install the driver.
+        - Use `Express Installation` unless you have your own specifics.
 === "AMD"
     - Go to the [official website](https://www.amd.com/en/support).
     - Press `Download Windows Drivers` and open the downloaded executable.